 A student may officially drop any class with a "W" (withdraw without penalty) halfway through the term, which includes the week of examinations.
-The withdrawal period applies to programs following the regular semesters and the summer sessions and doesn't apply to the Elon PA program.
+The withdrawal period applies to programs following the regular semesters and the summer sessions.
 After that date, no class may be dropped.
 Any exception to this policy is the responsibility of the appropriate academic dean's office.